 What is Forex Trading?

 Forex is a term that traders and professionals often use to refer to the currency exchanging market.
-The primary function that this market serves is facilitating the exchanging of currencies between institutions, corporations, and individuals.
+The primary function that this market serves is facilitating the exchange of currencies between institutions, corporations, and individuals.
 It’s by far, the biggest market in the world with the daily volume as of 2013 reaching over 5 trillion US Dollars.
-Most of it, about 80% occur between large financial institutions and banks.
+Most of it, about 80% occurs between large financial institutions and banks.

 The Forex market is an integral part of our life.
 Whenever you need to travel to another country or buy something from abroad, you will need foreign currency.
 Everyone is in some way part of this huge foreign exchange market.

 The currency market is a unique financial market because it is open and trading all around the clock during the working days of the week.
 This trillion-dollar market opens 5 days a week 24 hours. it’s not centralized in one place like other financial markets are.
 Instead, banks and financial institutions trade directly with each other through large financial networks.

 A “currency pair” is a Forex instrument.
 Such as EURUSD, USDJPY, USDCHF, etc. Forex is always traded in pairs.
 In the case of EURUSD, this parity means that you trade Euros against US dollars.
 If you buy EURUSD, you are buying Euros and selling Dollars.
 On the other hand, if you sell EURUSD, you are selling Euros and buying Dollars.